Probus Perth Constitution

 1. Membership in the Club shall primarily, but not necessarily, be from the area of Lanark and Leeds Counties and the Town of Smiths Falls.

-Upon acceptance to the Club, a new member shall be given a copy of the Club's Constitution and By-Laws on the Club’s website https://www.probusperth.ca/constitution.htm.
+Upon acceptance to the Club, a new member should reference the Club's Constitution and By-Laws on the Club’s website https://www.probusperth.ca/constitution.htm.

-8. Members who reach the age of 90 by December 31 will be made life members in January of the following year.
-These life members will be exempt from paying membership fees and will be recognized at the January General Meeting.
-These life members, based on age, are a separate class of life members from those described in Section 7 of By-Law 2.
+9. Members who reach the age of 90 by December 31 will be made De-facto Life Members in January of the following year.
+These De-Facto life members will be exempt from paying membership fees and will be recognized at the January General Meeting.
+These De-Facto Life Members are a separate class of Life

 1. The President shall preside at all meetings of the Management Committee and the Club.
 In the President's absence, the Vice President shall normally preside.